Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 43-point total in seven of 12 games (58.3%) this season.
+- Green Bay and its opponents have gone over the current 42.5-point total in seven of 12 games this season.

-- Chicago and its opponents have combined to score more than 43 points in four of 13 games this season.

-- Sunday's total is 2.6 points higher than the combined 40.4 PPG average of the two teams.

 Packers stats and trends

-- Green Bay's games this year have eclipsed the over/under in 33.3% of its opportunities (four times in 12 games with a set point total).
+- Green Bay has hit the over in 33.3% of its opportunities this year (four times over 12 games with a set point total).

-- The Packers score 23.6 points per game, comparable to the 23.9 per matchup the Bears allow.
+- The Packers score 23.6 points per game, comparable to the 23.9 per outing the Bears give up.

-- When Green Bay records more than 23.9 points, it is 8-1 against the spread and 8-1 overall.
+- When Green Bay piles up more than 327.9 yards, the team is 6-1 against the spread and 6-1 overall.

-- Green Bay is 6-1 against the spread and 6-1 overall when the team picks up over 327.9 yards.

 - This year, the Packers have 10 turnovers, one fewer than the Bears have takeaways (11).